 Cash and Cash Equivalents.
 All highly liquid investments purchased with an original maturity of three months or less at the date of acquisition are classified as cash and cash equivalents.
-Cash equivalents consist primarily of highly liquid investments in time deposits held in banks and reverse repurchase agreements.
+Cash equivalents consist primarily of highly liquid investments in time deposits held in banks.